lianzhh/easy_EzBioCloud/README.md

       -input
                  input fasta file
       -a account
                  the email address you registered to sign to EZBioCloud, e.g. lianzhh90@foxmail.com -p password
                  a magic strings, you know!

+# Contact
+If you have any questions, please email us: lianzhh90@foxmail.com